lee-dohm/big-book-of-atom/source/3-customization/20-themes.md

 ## Changing via Configuration File

 You can change your selected themes via direct editing of the `config.cson`, but it isn't recommended.
 If you accidentally change to a theme that isn't installed or make a typo, Atom could become unusable.
+Atom stores the themes by their package name in a two-element array as `core.themes`, with the UI theme first in the list.